Site Lists and Targeting Media

 • Public (sites) - lists provided by BidTheatre, such as lists for specific media, verticals, ad networks, etcetera

-• Public (tags) - lists provided by BidTheatre containing specific site placements
+• Public (placements) - lists provided by BidTheatre containing specific site placements

 • Public (categories) - lists provided by BidTheatre to facilitate contextual targeting.
 These lists are updated daily with web pages that have a context that is relevant to the site list category name.
 Each site list contain between 100 and 100 000 web pages.
 An additional targeting fee of CPM 7 SEK is charged when using these lists.
 It is not possible to inspect the contents of the lists, but domains with impressions are shown as usual for running campaigns.